yash-sharma1/docs-site/docs/governance.md

 - `total` denotes total voting power when voting period end

 So we can calculate proportion of each vote option easily.
-In this case, total voting power is 1100000000000 and voting power of `Yes` is 1100000000000, so the proportion of `Yes` is 100% and the proposal should be passed.
+In this case, total voting power is 1100000000000 and voting power of `Yes` is 1100000000000, so the proportion of `Yes` is 100% and the proposal should be passed and and 2000 BNB will be returned.